PigeonProtocolConsortium/pigeon-go-cli/README.md

 # Caveats

+ * Implementation is assumed to be stable, but does not have much production use.
- * Current windows support is unknown (and unlikely to work in current state).
+ * Windows support is unknown (and unlikely to work in current state).
 Please report bugs.
- * Not published to RubyGems yet (see installation instructions below)
  * Single threaded use is assumed.
 Built for a single user per OS process.
 Many design tradeoffs were made around that use case.
  * Bundling operations need performance tuning.
 Optimizations are planned and help is welcome.

-# Installation
+# Installation - Bundler (Easy)

 Add this to you Gemfile: